 For Application Gateway specific information, see below -

-If you're using a certificate issued by one of the revoked ICAs, your application’s availability might be interrupted and depending on your application, you may receive a variety of error messages including but not limited to:
+If you're using a certificate issued by one of the revoked ICAs, your application's availability might be interrupted and depending on your application, you may receive various error messages including but not limited to:

 - Invalid certificate/revoked certificate

 To avoid any interruption to your application due to this issue, or to reissue a CA that has been revoked, you need to take the following actions: